eomii/rules_ll/docs/setup/setup.md

       build cache gets too large over time you can reset it using the `bazel clean` and `bazel clean --expunge` commands.
     - As a rough guideline, at least 1 GB of Memory per CPU core.
-The `nproc` command prints the number of CPU cores for your system.
+The `nproc` command prints the number of CPU cores available to your environment.
 <!-- markdownlint-enable code-block-style -->

 1. Install the [nix package manager](https://nixos.org/download.html) and enable